kn-vardhan/Cryptographic-Hashing-Algorithms/README.md

 Each directory may also include `__init__.py` files to indicate that the directory should be treated as a Python package.

+## Disclaimer

+**Attention Users:** Please be aware that, for security reasons, the hashing algorithms provided in this project (except SHA-256 and SHA-512) undergo fewer iterations than commonly found in online hash generators.
+This deliberate reduction in iterations is designed to strike a balance between security and computational efficiency for the scope of this project.

+**Implications:**
+- While SHA-256 and SHA-512 provide highly secure hash functions, others might produce different results compared to online generators.
+- Reduced iterations are intentional and catered to the specific needs of this user authentication system.

+**Usage Consideration:**
+- If you are adopting this project for your use case, ensure you understand and accept the implications of the chosen hashing algorithms.

+Remember that security requirements may vary across applications, and it's crucial to align your choices with your specific needs.

 ## Getting Started